Skip to main content

 How is a sound recording made?

 There are different ways to make a sound recording, and there can be many different roles involved.
-The process will vary from to creator.
+The process will vary from Anyone who contributes to creating or performing a musical work, a live performance, or a sound recording. to creator.
 For example, it could be performed or recorded by:

 or:

-• Recorded as a to be given to a recording artist to perform and re-recorded
+• Recorded as a An initial, typically incomplete, recording of a musical work. to be given to a recording artist to perform and re-recorded

-Sometimes, of an earlier recorded musical work can also be included in the making of a sound recording.
+Sometimes, A part of an existing sound recording used in a new recording. of an earlier recorded musical work can also be included in the making of a sound recording.

 This type of recording is intended for various purposes, such as distributing it commercially to be streamed and downloaded, playing it on the radio, or synching to a TV show or movie.